Kindness and Community Building: Children’s Theater and its Uses in the Classroom

 Teachers using this lesson plan should have a basic understanding of the U.S. Constitution, particularly the first amendment right to freedom of speech.
 This principle underpins students’ exploration of political cartoons as a form of expression.
 Moreover, while this lesson plan is intended for the 6-8 grade band, it can be adapted for higher grade levels.
 To meet diverse learning needs, educators can further modify how this content is delivered.
 For instance, static images can be supplemented with animated political cartoons to better engage auditory learners.

 It is important to note that this lesson plan does not provide a set timeline for how it should be carried out.
 Thus, how much time spent on each step of the instructions is left to the educator’s discretion.
-Assuming that class periods last approximately 60-90 minutes, a potential timeline could be: Phase 1: Engage (1-2 class periods), Phase 2: Build (2-3 class periods), and Phase 3: Apply (2-4 class periods).
+Assuming that class periods last approximately 60-90 minutes, a potential timeline could be: Phase 1: Engage (1-2 class periods), Phase 2: Build (2-3 class periods), Phase 3: Apply (2-4 class periods), and Phase 4: Reflect (~1 class period).
 Depending on the desired rigor, educators can adjust this timeline to be longer or shorter.

 INSTRUCTIONS